SyncfusionExamples/University-Enrollment-Dashboard-Using-.NET-MAUI-Charts/README.md

 Together, these tiles tell the complete story of enrollment health, empowering universities to make smarter and faster decisions.

-## Output
 ![Presentation1 (1)](https://github.com/user-attachments/assets/67a30561-fe57-423e-b28f-dca036dde24c)

 ## Troubleshooting
 ### Path Too Long Exception
-If you encounter this when building, close Visual Studio and rename the repository to a shorter path, then rebuild.
+If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to short and build the project.

+For a step-by-step procedure, refer to the [Student Enrollment Dashboard Blog]().